NGLs Archives - Page 9 of 52 - Flux News

 Read More

-COT Report: Sixties-Dipping Brent
+COT Report: Magnificent Margins

 See all the updates across the barrel in this week’s Onyx Commitment of Traders report, as well as six contracts to watch.
 Click on the relevant button below to access your COT report.